PhatCash/Fitness-Finesse/README.md

-# Fitness-Finesse
+# Tic-Tac-Toe
-CS464P Final Project
+A tutorial from React